-Locked: 6 6
+Locked: 🍰 🍰

 If the padlock is Gold and locked it indicates that this Release has been copied to create a Work in Progress Release and has most likely changed since it was copied.

 If the padlock is Green and locked it indicates that this Release will not be able to update the baseline Production Release since it does not have 'update rights'.

-NOTE: The User can override the status of a Release (i.e., colour and status of padlock) by editing the fields called Update Rights and Latest Release when editing the Release details.
-(See - Measuring a Software Project for more details.)
+NOTE: The User can override the status of a Release (i.e. colour and status of padlock) by editing the fields called Update Rights and Latest Release when editing the Release details.
+(See Set up a New Release for more details.)